Skip to main content

 When you should (and shouldn’t) put used coffee grounds in your garden

-Depending on how into gardening you are, you may be aware that putting used coffee grounds in your garden is a highly debated topic.
-Some people swear by using coffee grounds for growing plants, while others say it’s the worst thing you can do for your garden.
 So which opinion is correct, and how do you know which side to trust?
-How do you know if you should – or shouldn’t – put used coffee grounds in your garden?
-We’ve researched the pros and cons for you and break them down below so you can decide how to use coffee grounds in the garden.
+How do you know if you should — or shouldn’t — put used coffee grounds in your garden?
+We’ve researched the pros and cons and broken them down below so you can decide if you want to use coffee grounds in the garden.

 Should you use coffee grounds as mulch?